Anton Saefkow: Resistance

 Released from detention in July 1939, Saefkow went back to the illegal political work.
+He divorced Thea Saefkow and married Anna Thiebes (Änne) in 1941.
 In Berlin, after the attack on the Soviet Union in 1941, he built up the biggest KPD resistance group, called the "Operative Leadership of the KPD".
 In 1944, he, Bernhard Bästlein and Franz Jacob led the Saefkow-Jacob-Bästlein Organization which agitated against the war in Berlin munitions plants, and called on people to commit sabotage.

 In April 1944, the Social Democrat Adolf Reichwein made contact with Saefkow with a view to involve him with the KPD group in the 20 July Plot which sought to assassinate or otherwise overthrow Adolf Hitler.
 It eventually took the form of the well-known 20 July bomb attack on the Führer at the latter's HQ, the Wolf's Lair in East Prussia.
 It famously failed with dire consequences for the plotters.

 Arrest and execution

 In July 1944, Saefkow was arrested, sentenced to death by the "People's Court" Volksgerichtshof on 5 September and executed on 18 September by guillotine at Brandenburg-Görden Prison in Brandenburg an der Havel.

-Saefkow left behind a wife and two daughters.
-Shortly before his death, he wrote to his wife Änne: "Through this letter I want to thank you, my comrade, for the greatness and beauty that you have given me in our life together...
-Not until today, writing these lines, thinking about you all, have my eyes moistened since the sentencing.
-For the pain, which might tear me apart, restrains reason.
-You know, I am militant and shall die bravely.
-I only ever wanted to do good..."